 ≥ 77 / GPA ≥ 2.5

 - Successful completion of three specified National League for Nursing - Nursing Acceleration Challenge Exams (NACE) I PN-RN at determined decision scores.
-NLN Testing will be scheduled by the Nursing Department.
-Exam outlines and study guides will be available.
+NLN Testing is currently available online (see LPN to BS in Nursing webpage for details)

 - Two letters of recommendation: one from a current employer and one from LPN program faculty on professional letterhead